Pink-Crab/Perique-Boilerplate_basic/README.md

     - %currentWorkingDirectory%/build/vendor/autoload.php
 ```

-### wp(dir)
-This directory holds all the plugin activation/deactivation hooks.
-They are excluded from the rest of the codebase due to where they are called (in plugin.php).
-You will need to set the namespaces based on your setting in composer.json and also ensure all use App statements are using the namespace esacped ones.

 ### config/settings.php
 These are the settings used by the **App_Config** and **Config** classes.
 You will need to add in additional settings for all your cpt, taxonomy and cache/rest namespaces.
 If you would like to have your assets or view directories else where, you can change the path and urls accordingly.

-### config/dependencies.php
-All commented out namepsaces will need replacing if you use php-scoper.
-For more information about how we use Dice for DI, please consult the main documentation.

 ### tests/wp-config.php
 As with wordpress, the tests wp-config.php will need to be created.